zhikai-liu/mountainlab/doc/mountainview.md

 ### MountainView GUI

 After completing a sorting, you can visualize the sorting results using MountainView, the GUI.
+Also, you can compare the results of two different sortings from the same data using a related GUI element, [MountainCompare](mountaincompare.md).

 ### Launching MountainView